Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-There is a smaller subliterature that uses more general reinforcement learning (RL) approaches beyond bandits to optimize RTB advertising policies (\citealp{cai2017real,wu2018multi, jin2018real}).
-These papers are not concerned with estimating ad-effects, and we depart from these approaches in that our goal is to perform causal inference.
-Further, we achieve this goal by leveraging key properties of the auction format, thus contributing to a nascent literature, to our knowledge, on direct applications of auction theory to enable causal inference.
-While several studies combined experimental designs with auction theory, their goals were to identify optimal policies such as bids as in the aforementioned studies, reserve prices (\citealp{asmt2016,ostrovsky2009reserve,pouget2018optimizing,razk2019}) or auction formats (\citealp{chn2016}), not to estimate the causal effect of an action such as advertising determined by the outcome of an auction.
+Finally, since we tackle this goal by leveraging key properties of the auction format, we also contribute to a nascent literature on direct applications of auction theory to enable causal inference.
+While several studies combined experimental designs with auction theory, their goals were to identify optimal policies such as bidding, reserve prices (\citealp{asmt2016,ostrovsky2009reserve,pouget2018optimizing,razk2019}), auction formats (\citealp{chn2016}), or more general mechanisms \citep{kgjs2020}, not to estimate the causal effect of an action such as advertising determined by the outcome of an auction, which is our goal.